rlopzc/elm-webpack-starter/README.md

 ```
 * Access app at `http://localhost:8080/`
 * Get coding!
 The entry point file is `src/elm/Main.elm`
-* Browser will refresh automatically on any file changes, including css.
+* Browser will refresh automatically on any file changes, including css
+* Elm app is going to preserve the state on each refresh

 To analyse your elm code, look for deficiencies and apply best practices, use:
 ```sh